The $n$-fold reduced bar construction: The two-fold monoidal categories

 For every member $(f,1)$ of~$\Theta$, we define its \emph{inner power} to be the target of its right-closest $(g,2)$ in~$\Theta$.
-We may assume that such $(g,2)$ exists since we can always add an identity of colour 2 to the right of $(f,1)$ in~$\Theta$.
+We may assume that such $(g,2)$ exists since we can always add the appropriate identity of colour 2 to the right of $(f,1)$ in~$\Theta$.
 For every member $(g,2)$ of $\Theta$, we define its \emph{outer power} to be the target of its right-closest $(f,1)$ in~$\Theta$.
-For $\Theta$ defined as above, for example, we have that the inner power of $(d^2_1,1)$ is 3 and the outer power of $(d^3_2,2)$ is 1.
+For $\Theta$ as above, we have that the inner power of $(d^2_1,1)$ is 3 and the outer power of $(d^3_2,2)$ is 1.